-- Ribbon cut or spiralize your zucchini into noodles.
-Press/Squeeze as much excess water out of them as you can.
-You can do so with a paper towel.
+- Ribbon cut or spiralize the zucchini into noodles.
+Press/Squeeze as much excess water out of them as possible.
+Can use a paper towel.
 Set aside. (see notes on how to remove excess water from zucchini noodles first)

-- In another bowl, combine your tuna (drained), mayo, green chiles, chives, mustard, pepper, and garlic powder.
+- In another bowl, combine the tuna (drained), mayo, green chiles, chives, mustard, pepper, and garlic powder.
 Mix thoroughly.
 Set aside.

 - Oil a medium skillet.
-Add in your onion and celery and seasoning of choice.
-Cook for about 6 minute so medium or until onion brown a bit.
+Add the onion, celery and seasoning of choice.
+Cook for about 6 minutes on medium or until onions begin to brown.

-- Next add your coconut flour and milk to the skillet.
-Stir together with the celery and onion mix until no longer clumpy. this basically acts as a thickener.
-It’s okay if it’s not a smooth mixture, just make sure it’s mixable when adding to the zucchini noodles..
+- Next add coconut flour and milk to the skillet.
+Stir together with the celery and onion mix until no longer clumpy.
+This basically acts as a thickener.
+It’s okay if it’s not a smooth mixture, just make sure it’s mixable when adding to the zucchini noodles.

-- Add your zucchini noodles to the skillet and toss all together.
+- Add zucchini noodles to the skillet and toss together.
 Cover and let the noodles and mix cook together for 1 or 2 minutes on medium heat until zucchini is softened but not thoroughly cooked.
-Don’t let it get soggy
+Don’t let it get soggy.

 - NOTE –> Try to press out ALL water from tuna and zucchini before mixing all together.
 You don’t want the casserole to have too much liquid